csjcode/authserver/README.md

 * >npm install --save express mongoose morgan body-parser
 * server/index.html and .gitignore

 63 - More Server Setup 5:41

+* node 5.5 does note have all ES6 so we'll use require for imports
+* import express, http, bodyParser, morgan, app
+* setup port, server, server.listen and log

 64 - Express Middleware 6:29